What Is Gemel Yeladim?

 Practical Tips for Olim

-- Choose stocks for young children: With a full 15-18 year horizon, the stock-heavy track has historically outperformed by a wide margin.
+- Stock tracks for young children: With a full 15-18 year horizon, the stock-heavy track has historically outperformed by a wide margin.

 - Consider switching to conservative near age 18: When your child is 15-16, think about shifting to a balanced or conservative track to protect accumulated gains before withdrawal.